If you need some motivation to keep your running up, here it is. Runs which today seem impossible, with practice, will one day seem effortless.

-As long as you’re following the fundamental principles of progression, your running times will improve.
+As long as you’re following the fundamental principles of progression, your fitness will improve, and so will your running times.
 It’s all about increasing your aerobic endurance.
 Let’s understand a little bit more about how the body does that and the top tips to encourage it.

 Don’t do too much too soon

 Doing too much too soon is the number one mistake most new runners make.
 It may sound like a negative, but it’s really not.
 The takeaway is just to take it easy.